conradbeach/dotfiles/mac_setup_manual_steps.md

 * [ ] Kap
   * Turn on "Highlight clicks"
   * Change "Save too..." to "~/Downloads".
-* [ ] Lacona
-  * Install it from the Mac App Store.
-  * Change keybinding to command-space.
-  * Enable all features.
-  * Install addons: Caffeniate, Convert Currency, Time Zones, Timers & Alarms.
 * [ ] Messages
   * Turn on "Enable Messages in iCloud".
 (In Settings > iMessage.)
 * [ ] TablePlus